 Types Of Roll Neck

-Perhaps even more confusing than the vagaries in the name are the differing types of roll neck available.
-Alongside classic styles it’s quite common to see a roll neck that, well, doesn’t ‘roll’ at all, or iterations that are barely more than crew neck sweatshirt.
+Perhaps even more confusing than the vagaries in name are the different types of roll neck available.
+Alongside classic styles, it’s quite common to see a roll neck that, well, doesn’t ‘roll’ at all, or iterations that are barely more than crew neck sweatshirt.
 Consider this your pullover primer.

 The type of roll neck that has found favour with generations of stylish men is, not surprisingly, the most classic.
-Featuring an extended neckline that folds back on itself, the result is often the most formal, lending itself well to tailoring or under an overcoat.
+Featuring an extended neckline that folds back on itself, the result is often the most formal, lending itself well to being worn with tailoring or under a winter coat.

 A simpler variant of the classic roll neck, the funnel neck style is cut with a slightly shorter extended neckline, removing the need to fold back on itself.
 To give structure, most funnel neck designs are ribbed, but they can also borrow from athletic apparel by incorporating a zip.